 The Merryweather Inn was built in 1904 for William J Olcott.
 The Olcotts earned their fortune through mining and railroad.
 They had their own personal train car which carried the family around the country.
 Olcott worked directly for John D Rockefeller.
 Rockefeller and his family even slept in the house in 1928!
 During his time at US Steel Olcott supervised 40,000 employees.
 He later became president of Missabe Northern Railroad.
 Mrs. Olcott was well respected in society, and many people would come to her for advice.
 Her daughters were modern, well-educated girls and often traveled with their father to the mines.

-After the death of Mrs and Mr Olcott, in 1937, the daughters couldn't sell the house, so it was nearly demolished.
-But the University saved it from destruction and used it as the music hall.
+After the death of Mrs. and Mr. Olcott, in 1937, the daughters were unable to sell the house, so it was nearly demolished.
+The University, (Minnesota Teacher’s College) saved it from destruction and used it as the music hall.
 All the rooms were converted to practice rooms and study rooms.
 The marching band and orchestra practiced in the ballroom.

-When they out grew the building in 1957, it became a Finnish seminary and radio station until the Reverend retired in 1989.
+When the school outgrew the building in 1957, it became a Finnish seminary and radio station.
+It was also used as a boarding house until 1995.